Charged current neutrino scattering from nucleons: Formalism

 where the leptonic current $l_\mu$, and the constants $a$, $\theta_C$ and $G_F$ are defined after Eq.~(\ref{qe_lep_matrix}). $ J^{\mu}$ is the hadronic current for $W^{\pm} + N \longrightarrow B + m$ interaction for CC induced processes.

 The differential scattering cross section $\frac{d\sigma}{dQ^2}$, for the reactions shown in Eq.~(\ref{eq:inelastic:reaction}) is expressed as

-where $W~(=(p + q)^2)$ is the center-of-mass~(CM) energy, $E_{m}^{min}$ and $E_{m}^{max}$ are respectively the minimum and maximum energy of the outgoing meson and $\phi_{qp_{m}}$ is the azimuthal angle between the scattering plane and the reaction plane as shown in Fig.\ref{reactionplane}.
+where $E_{m}^{min}$ and $E_{m}^{max}$ are respectively the minimum and maximum energy of the outgoing meson and $\phi_{qp_{m}}$ is the azimuthal angle between the scattering plane and the reaction plane as shown in Fig.\ref{reactionplane}.

 The hadronic current~($j^{\mu}$) receives contribution from the nonresonant background~(NRB) terms as well as from the resonance excitations as shown in Fig.\ref{Fdiagram1} and their decay into a particular meson-baryon final state.
-The different inelastic channels receive contribution from the different background terms(Fig.\ref{Fdiagram2}) as well as from the different resonance excitations.
+The different inelastic channels receive contribution from the different background terms~(Fig.\ref{Fdiagram2}) as well as from the different resonance excitations.
 Table~\ref{Tab:Resonance} lists the resonances considered in the present work along with their properties like the mass, decay width, spin, isospin, parity, and the branching ratios of the resonances into the different meson-baryon channels.
 Specifically, the hadronic current for an inelastic scattering process is written as

 where $J^{\mu}_{\text NR}$, $J^{\mu}_{R_{\frac{1}{2}}}$, and $J^{\mu}_{R_{\frac{3}{2}}}$, respectively, represent the contribution of the hadronic current from the NRB terms, spin $\frac{1}{2}$ resonance, and spin $\frac{3}{2}$ resonance excitations.
 The structure of the hadronic currents for the background and the resonance terms for the different inelastic channels has been discussed in detail in Ref.~\cite{SajjadAthar:2022pjt}.